Robert-Rino/pixel_labler/README.md

 Ensure your directory looks like this:
 ```
 RootFolder/
-├── crop_info.md   (Contains the table of clips.
+├── crop_info.md (or crop_info.csv)   (Contains the table of clips.
 Supports Markdown table or CSV format)
 ├── original.mp4   (The source video)
 ```